 Neus Codina, Director

 Neus joined the MET International team in 2006 as an admissions manager.
 In her current role as director, she oversees the development and implementation of College-wide international initiatives.
 Working closely with partner institutions and academic departments at MET, Neus manages the administration of graduate and undergraduate partnership programs.
-She leads the student services team in all aspects of supporting positive student experiences—from the admissions process to advising, support, and integration.
+She leads the student services team in all aspects of positive student experiences—from the admissions process to advising, support, and integration.
 A former study abroad student herself, Neus is well aware of the special needs international students have while in a different country and culture.

 Katherine Dunkerley, Associate Director for International Initiatives